unfulvio/wp-currencies/README.txt

 By default USD (US Dollar) will be used to return rates, but you can pass another ISO currency code (eg. `'EUR'`) as the function argument.

 `get_exchange_rates_json( $currency_code = 'USD' )`
 This is a helper function that outputs a json object with each currency code and their corresponding rate to US dollar.
-You can pass a different currency as argument if you don't want the US Dollar as the base currency for the rates.
+This function's output will be the response to Ajax requests to `'get_exchange_rates'`.

 `convert_currency( $amount = 1, $from = 'USD', $in = 'EUR' )`
 Converts a given amount from one currency into another and returns a float as result.
 You need to specify currency codes as arguments; will default from 1 USD to EUR.